WGRF: Staffing changes

 In December 2015, morning host Larry Norton retired from broadcasting.
 He decided to devote his time to charity and ministry.

-In April 2021, WGRF issued a mass firing eliminating the station's program director and the entire morning show, after co-host Rob Lederman had made off-color remarks on the show a month prior.
-Owner Cumulus Media brought over longtime WEDG morning hosts "Shredd and Ragan" to host WGRF's morning drive time show in August of that year.
+In April 2021, WGRF fired the station's program director and the entire morning show, after co-host Rob Lederman had made off-color remarks on the show a month prior.
+Owner Cumulus Media then brought over longtime WEDG morning show Shredd and Ragan in August 2021 to host WGRF's morning drive time slot.